somang/TheBeadbox/README.md

 ### Research
 There were 30 participants for the user study to evaluate the Beadbox.
-Study procedure includes prequestionnaire, breif demo, and a 30 minute composition session.
+Study procedure includes prequestionnaire, breif demo, and a short composition session.
 Also recorded the users behaviour and audio, post questionnaire.

 The data collected were analyzed to answer the research questions: